Maureen McGrath, RN, MS, PNP

 ||2016||Excellence in Teaching- Curricular Innovation|

-She has an appointment in the UCSF School of Medicine and the School of Nursing and a Faculty Practice at the UCSF Madison Clinic for Pediatric Diabetes.
-She is a member of the leadership team at Madison and precepts FNP and PNP students.
-For the past 30 plus years she has served in various roles in diabetes camps in California and Georgia.
-She currently is the Medical Director of the Campamento Familiar – a family camp for Spanish speakers- and the summer teen camp.
-While at teen camp, she precepts graduate nursing students and medical students as well as the incoming UCSF pediatric endocrine fellows,
+She has an appointment in the UCSF School of Medicine and the School of Nursing and a Faculty Practice at the UCSF Benioff Children's Hospitals.
+She is a member of the clinic leadership team and precepts FNP and PNP students.
+For the past 35 years she has served in various roles in diabetes camps in California and Georgia.
+She currently serves as the Medical Director of Campamento Familiar en Español– a family camp for Spanish speakers- and a summer residential teen camp.
+While at teen camp, she precepts graduate nursing, medical, and pharmacy students. (see link below).